How To Write A Nonprofit Business Plan: Lesson 10

 The appendices are essentially the last sections of the nonprofit business plan.
 Although they will be quite lengthy, you don’t write most of what you put in the appendices.
 Here, you can include any research you used to formulate strategies elsewhere in the plan.
 Do you have statistical surveys?
 Do you have population data?
 Have you collected information on other organizations that serve a similar cause?
 You can include all of those things in this section.

 Gather and arrange any charts or exhibits so that they can paint the picture you want your reader to see.
 If there is a graphical way to represent a point you make or some data you lean on elsewhere in the plan, make sure to include it.
 If you have examples to support any claims you made within the nonprofit business plan, include those here as well.
 These can be photos, legal agreements, newspaper or internet articles (or links), and other documentation that support your decisions.

 Keeping in mind that people give because they believe in a cause or because they believe in you, make sure to include anything that would help you gain the social credit you need to attract these people.
 Have you received any endorsements from well-known or well-thought-of folks in your community?
 Do you have certifications or authorizations that are important for what you are hoping to accomplish?
 Include those and any other items that will help you build social credit.

-You’re nearly there!
+You’re nearly there.
 Gathering and making sure you have all of your supporting material is the icing on the cake, without it you’ll have nothing to back your assumptions.
-Check out this link and catch some great tips on creating an appendix for your business plan as well as other important support materials.
+Get some great tips on creating an appendix for your business plan as well as other important support materials.
 Also, here is a sample business plan for your reference.
 Use it as an example when pulling everything together.

 As always, if you have any questions or comments, contact me or the Aplos team, and we’ll be happy to help in any way we can.
-Here’s to making nonprofits simple!
+Here’s to making it simple to run a nonprofit!